-When all is done, head back to the Matilda Highway and head for Wyandra, 97 kilometres to the north.
+When done, head back to the Matilda Way and head for Wyandra, 97 kilometres to the north of Cunnamulla.
 The highway follows the route of the railway and it's the railway system that actually dictated where towns would be created.
 Wyandra was once a major water stop for steam engines that hauled wool and sheep to the marketplace.
-There are some great examples of early architecture and many of these have helped form a self-guided heritage trail.

 Charleville is a town that is worth some serious attention.
-It has a history featuring early cameleers, Cobb & Co. and Qantas.
-It has one of Queensland's largest schools of the air and is a major home base for the Royal Flying Doctor Service, which services towns as far away as Birdsville in the state's far south-west.
+It has a history featuring early cameleers, Cobb & Co., Qantas and the USAAF .
+It has one of Queensland's largest schools of the air and is a major home base for the Royal Flying Doctor Service, servicing towns as far away as Birdsville in the state's far south-west.
 Experience the amazing Cosmos Centre, a small observatory that introduces you to the world beyond.

-Tambo is 119 kilometres north of Augathella and is home to the famous Tambo Teddies, established during the years of low wool prices but still going strong and producing teddies adored by children everywhere.
+Tambo is 119 kilometres further north and is home to the famous Tambo Teddies, established during the years of low wool prices but still going strong and producing teddies adored by children everywhere.

-A side trip recommended for four-wheel-drive enthusiasts is out to Salvator Rosa National Park.
-If time is short, settle for a stroll along the banks of the Barcoo and do the Coolibah Walk.
+A side trip recommended for four-wheel-drive enthusiasts loops out via the Wilderness Way to Salvator Rosa National Park.
+If time is short, settle for a stroll along the banks of the Barcoo and do the Coolabah Walk.

-Roughly 100 kilometres north of Tambo you'll arrive at the 'home of the original black stump'.
-Heed not what other states claim, as locals descended from early identities such as Jackie Howe steadfastly stick to the belief that the Thistle Street located stump is the genuine article.
+Blackall is 'home of the original black stump'.
+Heed not what other states claim, as locals descended from early identities such as Jackie Howe steadfastly stick to the belief that the stump located in Thistle St is the genuine article.

 In 1892 Jackie set a world record by shearing 321 sheep in seven hours and 40 minutes.
 He held that record for 58 years and when it was finally broken it was only by a shearer using machine shears, which were unheard of in Jackie's era.